Video shows teen’s beating during West Virginia traffic stop

 Authorities originally denied media requests for the video, citing the investigation.

-Two state troopers and a sheriff’s deputy were fired in January.
+Troopers Michael Kennedy and Derek Walker and a sheriff’s deputy were fired in January.
 Another deputy who was fired recently got his job back.